 A. History and Background of the Institution

 This review is about the rules of two of the most prominent arbitral institutions in the Russian Federation: the International Commercial Arbitration Court (“ICAC”) and the Maritime Arbitration Commission (“MAC”) both of which are under the aegis of the Chamber of Commerce and Industry of the Russian Federation (“RF Chamber”).
-The ICAC and the MAC are located in the very centre of Moscow, close to the Red Square and Kremlin.
+The ICAC and the MAC are located in the very center of Moscow, close to the Red Square and Kremlin.

-The ICAC is Russia’s leading institutional arbitration forum.
+The ICAC is a Russia’s leading institutional arbitration forum.
 The predecessor of the ICAC, the Foreign Trade Arbitration Commission, was founded in 1932 and was the second institutional arbitration forum established in the USSR after the MAC, which was established in 1930.

-The ICAC and MAC are the only two arbitral institutions in Russia to have their legal status regulated by Annexes 1 and 2 to Russian Federation Law No. 5338-1 of 7 July 1993 On International Commercial Arbitration (“Law On ICA”).
+The ICAC and MAC are the only two arbitral institutions in Russia to have their legal status regulated by Annexes 1 and 2 to Russian Federation Law No. 5338-1 of 7 July 1993 on International Commercial Arbitration (“Law On ICA”).

 International Commercial Arbitration Court (ICAC) and Maritime Arbitration Commission (MAC) at the Russian Federation Chamber of Commerce and Industry - TABLE OF CONTENTS from World Arbitration Reporter (WAR) - 2nd Edition